 Captain Edward Wakefield placed advertisements in Flight magazine of 24 September 1910 for a 'flight machine' and an engine.
 Amongst the many replies, was one from A. V. Roe & Company of Manchester, which had been formed on 1 January that year.
 It was the world's first company to be registered as an aeroplane manufacturer.
 Following the flight of the world's first practical hydro-aeroplane on 26 January 1911 by Glenn Curtiss at San Diego Bay, California, Wakefield halted his negotiations with A.V.
 Roe & Co for a Bleriot-type.
-Arrangements were entered into for an Avro Curtiss-type aeroplane for £250 and a Gnome Omega 50 hp 'pusher' [the propeller was behind the engine] engine for £375.
+Arrangements were entered into for an Avro Curtiss-type machine for £250 and a Gnome Omega 50 hp 'pusher' [the propeller was behind the mainplanes] engine for £375.
 It is believed that there are only 2 of such engines which have survived.
 It was only the fourth aeroplane built by the new company, the previous ones sold being triplanes.

 "Alliott Verdon Roe's early interest in hydro-aeroplanes was sparked by Wakefield's order." – Eric Verdon-Roe, grandson.

 The aeroplane was built at Brownsfield Mill, Manchester.
 The plan, dated 9 March 1911, is the oldest surviving Avro aeroplane plan.
 The rudder is the earliest surviving part carrying the legend 'A.V.
 Roe & Co'.
 Photos of the surviving parts are here.

 Delivery took place to Brooklands on 25 May 1911 for test flying.
-The Chief Instructor of the Avro School was Howard Pixton, who watched its first flight.
+The Chief Instructor of the Avro School was Howard Pixton, who watched the first flight.
 He wrote in a booklet The Brooklands Story 1910/1911 that 1911 was an eventful year for Avro, including the biplane for Wakefield who took one of the best Avro pupils, Herbert Stanley Adams, as pilot.

 Whilst at Brooklands, the aeroplane was flown by Ronald Kemp and Frederick Raynham, pilots on the Avro staff.